suitcss/suit/doc/utilities.md

 ### Side-stepping specificity issues

-If you need to avoid cascade resolution issues, look to use extra HTML.
+If you need to avoid cascade resolution issues, you may wish to use extra HTML.

 Let's assume that you always want the color of a link's text to be "muted".
-In the example below, muted text color would be applied by default.
-But if a color value is set for `a:hover`, it will replace the muted color on hover.
+In the example below, the muted text color would be applied by default.
+But if a color value is set for `a:hover`, it will override the text's muted color on hover.
 This is because `a:hover` has a higher CSS specificity than `.class`:

 ```css
 a { color: black; }